seng637-winter-2022/seng637-a3-srujan-patel/Assignment3-Report.md

 # 3 A detailed description of the testing strategy for the new unit test

+This assignment is about whitebox testing, so naturally, less importance was placed on the blackbox methodology and more placed on actively making the coverage go up.
+Our testing strategy for assignment 3, is very similar to assignment 2.
+The main difference is looking at the source code and being able to see the conditions/lines we have missed.

+To improve our line coverage we have tried to do two things:

+- Add new test cases for previous methods tested in assignment 2.
+- Add test cases for new methods to make them have 100% line coverage (as per the assignment requirements).

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage

+We have performed coverage analysis on the following methods:

+shiftTest()
+isNaNRangeTest()
+expandToIncludeTest()
+combineIgnoringNaNTest()
+intersectsTest()
+testcalculateRowTotal_2()
+testcalculateColumnTotal_2()
+testcalculateRowTotal_1()
+testcalculateColumnTotal_1()
+getCumulativePercentages()

+A detailed description can be inferred from the .java files of the test classes
 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)

 The first two figures show the coverage stats in Jacoco for the two classes before writing tests using white box testing: